The President Says The Memo "Totally Vindicates 'Trump'" In Russia Probe. Not Quite.

 The four-page memo does not take a broad look at the entire Russia probe, only its beginning, nor does it make any comment on any alleged obstruction of justice by Trump or his associates.

 Instead, the memo states that top DOJ and FBI officials sought an application to surveil former Trump campaign foreign policy advisor Carter Page using the dossier by former former British MI6 intelligence official Christopher Steele.
-The memo says that officials did not adequately explain to the Foreign Intelligence Surveillance Court (FISA) judge that the dossier was funded in part by the Democrats.
+The memo says that officials did not adequately explain to the Foreign Intelligence Surveillance Court judge that the dossier was funded in part by the Democrats.
 The dossier was first published by BuzzFeed News last January after security officials had briefed then-president Barack Obama and Trump about it.

+The memo also says "information" on Trump campaign adviser George Papadopoulos "triggered the opening of an FBI counterintelligence investigation" in July 2016.
+Papadopoulos has pleaded guilty to lying to the FBI about his contacts with a professor who’d told him the Russians had “dirt” on Hillary Clinton.
+Papadopoulos is cooperating with special counsel Robert Mueller’s investigation.

 The memo also reveals that a federal judge renewed a surveillance warrant on Page three times after the initial approval in October 2016.